SEO do meta keywords matter

 Real Estate Website Platforms

-the wrong way to market real estate One specific challenge that real estate agents have when dealing with SEO is that many of them are using some sort of a monthly website platform.
-What I’m referring to is NOT having a custom website built; instead taking advantage of one of the hundreds (possibly thousands) of real estate technology companies that offer websites for a monthly fee.
-I am not attempting to bash these types of websites, as many offer great CRM’s and lead capture systems and can be cost effective.
-The problem is, from an SEO perspective most leave quite a bit to be desired.
+The problem is, from an SEO perspective most all in one real estate website solutions leave quite a bit to be desired.
 In most instances, they advertise their website to “have SEO built in” — which is all but impossible.
 What they usually DO provide is a place where you can enter “your keywords” that you want to be found by on the major search engines.
 This lets you feel as if you have some level of input and control and that after putting “homes for sale” and “real estate” in that little box, you will magically start to rank.
 Truth is, Search Engine Optimization is much more complicated than that.

 Meta Keywords For Real Estate SEO